MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 Atomic answer: Massachusetts uses State Median Income, not Area Median Income, for MassSave eligibility.
 Households under 60% SMI qualify for the income-eligible track, which can cover 100% of project costs.
 Households between 60-80% SMI receive enhanced rebates plus 0% HEAT Loan access.
 Households above 80% SMI receive the standard rebate amounts without income verification.

 For 2026, 60% of Massachusetts SMI for a family of four is approximately $89,500 annually, and 80% SMI is approximately $119,400.
-These thresholds adjust each year and vary by household size.
+Keep in mind that these thresholds adjust each year and vary by household size — a two-person household at $89,500 may be above the 60% threshold even though a four-person household at the same income is below it.
+Your regional Community Action Agency can confirm the current-year numbers before you apply.

 The Mandatory Pre-Approval Requirement